 Tuesday's quake in Chile prompted authorities to evacuate over 900,000 people, RT reported earlier this week, and the toll of damages is still being assessed by officials.

 Just one day later after that 8.2-magnitude earthquake brought panic to Chile and Latin America's Pacific Coast, a 6.2-magnitude tremor centered nearby outside of David, Panama plagued the people there further, Reuters reported.

-"The odds are overwhelming that they're not related," John Vidale, a seismologist with the University of Washington-Seattle, told USA Today this week of the quakes in both Chile and Panama. target deals with coupons
+"The odds are overwhelming that they're not related," John Vidale, a seismologist with the University of Washington-Seattle, told USA Today this week of the quakes in both Chile and Panama. nordstrom 20% off coupon

 "There's no way that last month's Los Angeles quakes were related" to the ones this week in Central and South America, he added.